ELY3M/elys-switch-guide.github.io/docs/user_guide/emummc/partitioning_sd_and_making_emummc.md

 !!!warning "This will delete everything on your sd card"
 	Doing this will delete all your data from your sd card, be warned!
+	Hekate will backup the data on main partition on your SD card.

 !!! warning "Back up your existing Nintendo folder"
 	Before we start, if you are using a microSD card already as a storage device for your games, you will want to back up your `Nintendo` folder that is on the root of your microSD card to a safe place on your computer.
 This folder contains your downloaded games and game updates.